ashleyncasanova/air-quality-project/README.md

 * Similar to Jupyter Notebooks, except it runs in the browser.

 ### [A gallery of interesting Jupyter Notebooks][4]
-* A curated collection of Jupyter/IPython notebooks on GitHub
+* A curated collection of Jupyter/IPython notebooks on GitHub.

 ___
 [1]: https://www.youtube.com/watch?v=DKiI6NfSIe8&t=175s